linzhangUCA/4421tpl-odyssey/README.md

 ## Requirements

 ### (45%) ROS Package
-- Create or reuse a ROS package to host following modules.
-Include/Upload the pakcage in this repository.
-- Grader(s) will download your package to a computer with ROS 2 installed.
-  Your package will be built and verified if all the executables and launch files are functional or not.

 1. **(11%)** Develope a **`hardware_interface`** node for controlling and monitoring the robot.
     - (4%) Publish **`/odom`** topic with `nav_msgs/msg/Odometry` message according to robot's actual velocity received from Pico.